jake-vaughn/jake-vaughn.github.io/_posts/2021-07-22-Polkadot_Network_Visualization.md

 | tip                | an additional tip paid by the block signer (is part of feeBalances)|
 | success            | the transaction was successfull                           |

 From this database I need the transactions where the event was a "balances.Transfer" event.
-From those transaction I then need the senderId, recipientId, amount, and height values to create my nodes and edges.
+From those transactions, I then need the senderId, recipientId, amount, and height values to create my nodes and edges.
 To do this a created a function to get rows with the desired values using a SELECT FROM WHERE statement.
 This function also enables me to request transfer transactions after a certain block height and greater than a chosen value in Dot.

 ``` typescript
   // returns all rows with requested query in database